kharindra/AI_Detector/README.md

 <img src="img/Cvec/Confusion_matrix_from_Logr.jpg" width="50%">

+The table below indicates the comparison of the model performances based on the scores.

 | Model                | Score on train | Score on test | Sensitivity | Specificity | Precision |
 |----------------------|-----------------|---------------|-------------|-------------|-----------|
 | logr                 | 0.962           | 0.903         | 0.854       | 0.948       | 0.939     |